 Understanding sole trader superannuation

-By actively contributing to your super, you can build upon your financial security for the future, while benefiting from potential tax advantages.
+Sole traders may choose to contribute to superannuation to build financial security for the future, while benefiting from potential tax benefits.

 How sole traders can contribute to their superannuation

 There are several ways to make contributions as a sole trader, each with its own benefits and considerations.
-Learn about each option and select the right choice for your individual circumstances.
+Learn about each option and you may wish to explore those that suit your own circumstances.

 1. Personal contributions